base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 To comply with Shopify's requirements, the Coinbase Commerce account linked to Shopify must be a Coinbase Managed account.

-To create one, [sign up](https://beta.commerce.coinbase.com/sign_up) for a business account and select "Coinbase Commerce" as the account type.
+To create one, [sign up](https://beta.commerce.coinbase.com/sign_up) for a business account and select `Coinbase Commerce` as the account type.
 See this Coinbase Commerce Merchant [help article](https://help.coinbase.com/en/commerce/getting-started/merchant-guidelines-commerce-application) for additional information on how to sign your business up.

 ### Link Coinbase Commerce to your Shopify store